 2. Carry out a Due Diligence Process

 …especially in terms of whether a loyalty tech vendor provides essential integrations and personalization capabilities.
-Forrester’s research reveals that tech integrations are what today’s loyalty program decision-makers desire the most.
+A commissioned study conducted by Forrester Consulting on behalf of Comarch reveals that tech integrations are what today’s loyalty program decision-makers desire the most.
 This is hardly surprising as incompatibility is a major obstacle for a loyalty program to become successful.

 “Integrations mean higher speed of operations.
 They simplify processes and ensure much faster deliverability of ideas.
 This is highly beneficial, but in reality very difficult to achieve.
 It’s even getting more difficult with time.
 Problems are popping up at different moments, and companies try to solve these with dedicated tools – which means adding more independent solutions to already complex MarTech ecosystems.